Archegos Capital Management

 Archegos Capital Management was a limited partnership family office that managed the personal assets of Bill Hwang, at one time managing over $36 billion in assets.
-On April 27, 2022 Hwang was indicted and arrested on federal charges of fraud and racketeering.
+On April 27, 2022, Hwang was indicted and arrested on federal charges of fraud and racketeering.

 On March 26, 2021, Archegos defaulted on margin calls from several global investment banks, including Credit Suisse and Nomura Holdings, as well as Goldman Sachs and Morgan Stanley.
 The firm had large, concentrated positions in ViacomCBS, Baidu, Vipshop, Farfetch, and other companies, and the firm's use of total return swaps had helped to hide its high exposure from lending banks.
 Its derivative contracts "exposed the firm to severe losses when the trades went bad."
 The Wall Street Journal reported that Hwang lost $8 billion in 10 days, while Bloomberg News reported that Hwang lost $20 billion in 2 days.
+The fate of Archegos has been compared to the meltdown caused by Long Term Capital Management.

 History

 Formerly of Tiger Cub fund Tiger Asia Management, Hwang created the Archegos family office in 2013, with $10 billion under management as of 2020.
 Its name is Greek for "leader."
-Tiger Asia Management has previously pleaded guilty to insider trading of Chinese bank stocks in 2012 and paid a $44 million fine.
+Tiger Asia Management had previously pleaded guilty to insider trading of Chinese bank stocks in 2012 and paid a $44 million fine.
 In 2014, Hwang "was banned from trading in Hong Kong for four years."

 Archegos' holdings were primarily in the form of total return swaps, a financial instrument where the underlying securities (stocks) are held by banks.
 This meant that Archegos did not need to disclose its large holdings, while if it had transacted in regular stocks it would have had to.
 The fund was also heavily leveraged and did business with multiple banks which were likely unaware of Archegos' large positions held by other banks.

 March 2021 losses

 On March 26, 2021, banks offering prime brokerage services to Archegos started to liquidate billions of dollars' worth of various stocks after it had failed to meet a margin call.
 The stocks were reportedly tied to the total return swaps held by Archegos.
 This sale was reported to be the cause of a 27% plunge in share price of ViacomCBS and a similar fall in the price of Discovery, Inc.

 On March 29, the share price of Credit Suisse was down by 14%, while Nomura Holdings shares declined by 16%.
 A press release from Credit Suisse said that "the loss resulting from this exit ... could be highly significant and material to our first quarter results."
 According to The Wall Street Journal, Goldman Sachs and Morgan Stanley were able to limit their losses relating to Archegos by acting more quickly than Credit Suisse and Nomura Holdings.
 Other banks, such as Deutsche Bank, were able to close their substantial positions quickly and avoid any losses.

-The fate of Archegos has been compared to the meltdown caused by Long Term Capital Management.